 The Bank does not maintain a trading book.
 However it does use "de minimis" derivative instruments (mainly foreign exchange contracts) to hedge against its sterling expenses and to facilitate customers.
 The Bank calculates its exposure to CCR using the mark to market method.
 This requires marking to market those contracts with positive values, and obtaining a potential future credit exposure estimate for all open contracts by multiplying the notional principal or underlying values by the percentages in accordance with the Capital Requirements Regulation Article 274.
 These totals are added together in order to arrive at the exposure value which is then multiplied by 8 per cent.
-At 31 December 2018, there was one such derivative contract outstanding with a notional value of US\$3,372K and an exposure value of US\$32K.
+At 31 December 2019, there were no such derivative contract outstanding.

-The following table shows both the Group's overall minimum capital requirement and capital adequacy position as at 31 December 2018 (excluding PRA & CRDIV buffers):
+The following table shows both the Group's overall minimum capital requirement and capital adequacy position as at 31 December 2019 (excluding PRA & CRDIV buffers):

-Table 2: UBUK - Capital Requirement Dec 2018 (USD'000) Dec 2017 (USD'000) Credit Risk (Standardised approach) 16,200 12,208 Operational Risk (Basic Indicator approach) 1,792 1,616 Market Risk (FX PRR) 408 152 Counterparty Credit Risk - - Pillar 2 Capital Requirement 13,869 10,535 Minimum Capital Resources requirement 32,269 24,511 Total Capital Resources (per section 3.1) 74,297 77,047 Excess of Capital Resources over minimum capital requirement 42,028 52,536
+Table 2: UBUK - Capital Requirement Dec 2019 (USD'000) Dec 2018 (USD'000) Credit Risk (Standardised approach) 14,714 16,200 Operational Risk (Basic Indicator approach) 1,925 1,792 Market Risk (FX PRR) 196 408 Counterparty Credit Risk - - Pillar 2 Capital Requirement 12,674 13,869 Minimum Capital Resources requirement 29,509 32,269 Total Capital Resources (per section 3.1) 64,384 74,297 Excess of Capital Resources over minimum capital requirement 34,875 42,028